adminhmi/hlog/readme.md

 }
 ```

-This configuration is how `Hlog` was intended to be used, but JSON in
+This configuration is how `hlog` was intended to be used, but JSON in
 production is mostly only useful if you do log aggregation with tools like
 Splunk or Logstash.